A comparison theorem for semi-abelian schemes over a smooth curve: Twisted syntomic complexes for Dieudonn e crystals

-\item A similar remark holds for \ref{deftfr} \ref{deftfrii}.
-Moreover if a crystal $M$ on $(X^\s/\Sigma_1)$ is {$\underline t$-torsion free} and if $T^\s$ is the logarithmic divided power envelope of a local embedding of $X^\s$ then multiplication on the realization of $M$ at $T^\s$ by any local section of the monoid of $T^\s$ is monomorphic as well (\ref{lemflatlift1}, \ref{lemflatlift2}).
+\item A similar remark holds for Def. \ref{deftfr} \ref{deftfrii}.
+Moreover if a crystal $M$ on $(X^\s/\Sigma_1)$ is {$\underline t$-torsion free} and if $T^\s$ is the logarithmic divided power envelope of a local embedding of $X^\s$, then multiplication on the realization of $M$ at $T^\s$ by any local section of the monoid of $T^\s$ is monomorphic as well (Lem. \ref{lemflatlift1} and Lem. \ref{lemflatlift2}).